Welandagrisols/LitteForestJ/WEBSITE_INTEGRATION_GUIDE.md

 # Website Integration Guide for Little Forest

-This guide explains how to integrate your Little Forest website (https://littleforest.onrender.com/) with your Replit nursery management app.
+This guide explains how to integrate your Little Forest website (https://www.littleforest.co.ke/) with your Vercel-deployed nursery management app.

 ## Step 1: Your API URL